 Getting a patent for your invention has never been easier.
-The value of a patent is calculated according to several factors.
-These include the similarity of the product and the patent to other patented products.
-The design of the patent should also be considered when determining the value of a patent.
+The value of a patent is calculated according to several factors that include:

 Calculating a patent’s value

 Whether or not a patent is valuable can be difficult to assess.
 Value can be a factor in the decision to pursue a patent or purchase it.
 It can also be affected by the circumstances and parties involved.
 Several studies have been conducted to investigate the effect of different indicators on patent value.
 Some of these have focused on evaluating the strength of the link between a patent and the scientific literature.

 One of the best-known indicators of patent value is the number of citations received by the patent.
 While many researchers have studied the link between the number of citations and the value of the patent, they have not necessarily looked at the dynamic effects of these indicators.

 Some researchers have used directly observed asset value data from patent auctions.
 Others have estimated the value of an invention using surveys.
 Still others have targeted patent owners or experts.
 Although the results of these studies are highly varied, the literature on patents suggests a highly skewed distribution of patent values.

 Another indicator of patent value is the lifespan of the patent.
 This is calculated from the date the patent application is filed with the European Patent Office (EPO).
 A patent that is renewed is worth more than a patent that expires.
 The EPO sets yearly renewal fees.
 The fees vary depending on the age of the patent.

 The PATSTAT backbone data set provides access to a rich database of patent-related information.
 This database is provided by the EPO.
 It supports structured query language.
 Its Biblio and Legal Status databases provide a high degree of detail.